crooy/About/resume.md

 ### FP skills
 Before ZIO existed, when we just started using ScalaZ, I implement our own version of the IO monad.
 Using a set of implicit classes and `ScalaZ's EitherT[Future, ErrorMessage, T]`, I made a easy to use and very fluent type called a `TaskResult`.
 Combining various nice helpers it made it very easy to chain async operations, flatmap/for-yield over their results and return things over an API.
 When I learned about ZIO, ofcourse I banged my head as I encountered the lack of an Environment type, but it proved too complex to add this feature and/or migrate to ZIO, so sadly we missed that part.

+### Domain Driven Design
+At some point when Withlocals was a success, when we felt confident in our business model and its value, we started looking at our architecture and organization from a Domain Driven Design perspective.
+This was a longer, on the side project, which proved to be a great guide for our architecture as a whole.
+It enabled us to define which things belonged in separate modules or not, it provided us with a structured way of discussing the architecture and organization as a whole.

 ### Event sourcing magic
 For V2 of our booking system, easily the most complex part, we implemented an event sourced version of the booking concept.
 A booking system is very little CRUD and most of the changes are result of important events like confirming a booking, finishing or starting payment etc. I learned the power of this system, but also that using this for CRUD things is probably not a great idea.